Seasoned, Compassionate Estate Planning Guidance In Anne Arundel County

 Even with a trust in place, a will remains essential because only a will can nominate a legal guardian for minor children.
 A trust controls assets, but it does not determine who raises a child or makes decisions on their behalf.
 Parents who want a complete plan typically use both a trust and a will.

 When considering how to create a living trust in Maryland, parents often evaluate the specific goals they want the trust to accomplish.
 A trust can be tailored to address a range of family circumstances.
-The following examples illustrate common situations in which a trust may be especially helpful to protect children and family interests.
+The following examples illustrate common situations in which a trust may be especially helpful to protect children and family interests:

 - Minor children benefit from structured financial oversight until they reach an age chosen by the parents.